+Active Monitoring

-Active Monitoring What we found during the audit Monitoring of the working environment and review of work All the Governors are invited to a full systems, premises, plant, and equipment should be school walkaround (termly).
-These frequent and systematic. are planned a year in advance so the governors can get them in their diaries.
+Monitoring of the working environment and review of work systems, premises, plant, and equipment should be frequent and systematic.

 The school should undertake health and safety walk around with the H&S Governor, every term, which is attended by key people.
 A record should be kept of this walk around and an action plan drawn up and worked through in a prioritised fashion.